PaulDance/cargo-liner/README.md

           default behavior as if absent, i.e. don't pass the argument onto Cargo

+  -b, --binstall <BINSTALL_WHEN>
+          Control the usage of `cargo-binstall`.

+          This third-party tool has dedicated support here.
+It is meant to be optional and easily pluggable, however, hence the chosen default.

+          [default: auto]

+          [env: `CARGO_LINER_SHIP_BINSTALL`]

+          [config: `defaults.ship.binstall`]

+          Possible values:
+          - auto:   The tool is heuristically detected and used if available
+          - always: Always attempt to use it without trying to detect it first
+          - never:  Completely disable the feature and only rely on Cargo

   -v, --verbose...
           Be more verbose.
 Use multiple times to be more and more so each time.